binarykitchen/avconv/README.md

 ### avconv(params, callback)

-avconv spawns a new avconv process with any given parameters. it does not validate the parameter nor the results. that's all up to you.
+avconv spawns a new avconv process with any given parameters. it does not validate the parameters nor mess with the results. that's all up to you.

 __arguments__